-How do you write website content that engages and excites visitors and ultimately leads them to contact you for coaching?
+How do you write website content that engages and excites visitors — ultimately leading them to contact you for coaching?

 It’s such a great question.
 Let me share the findings that have worked for myself and the coaches I work with.

 In this article, you’re getting …

 - A human behavior lesson about getting people to perk up

 - The 29 topics for writing website copy clients will love

 - Two approaches for boosting your copy right now

 - A personal trick to 5X your writing efforts